How To Install R Packages From Command Line

 How To Mask Packages In R

-A function in the same package cannot have two names as well as you cannot create two files with the same name in a directory on your machine.
+A function in the same package cannot have two names as well and you cannot create two files with the same name in a directory on your machine.
 However, functions in different packages can have the same name and do completely different things.

-In the above example, we installed the dplyr package, loaded the dplyr function in the memory, and received objections from three objects (packages) with the same name loaded in the memory.
+In the above example, we installed the dplyr package loaded the dplyr function in the memory and received objections from three objects (packages) with the same name loaded in the memory.

 If you want to use a function that a recently loaded function has masked, you have the following options: